WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Stony Pass, July 17, 2010.

-Phyllaries are narrow, pointed and often red at the tip, lightly hairy, and in one row.
-Ray flowers (what most of us call the petals) usually number around 7-12.
+Phyllaries of this species of Arnica are narrow, pointed, often red (anthocyanic) at the tip, lightly hairy, and in one row.
+Ray flowers usually number 7-12.

 The second photograph shows the bright white pappus hairs that are attached to the top of the white seed.
 Both the ray flowers and the disk flowers have these hairs, which, in the case of A. rydbergii, are barbed all along their length.
 The barbs can be seen with a 10x hand lens -- a tool which opens up a huge world of wonder not visible to our unassisted eyes.